uiowa/uiowa/README.md

 ### Creating Sites
 To add a new site to the project, run the following command:
 ```
-blt umc example.uiowa.edu sitenow
+blt umc example.uiowa.edu profile
 ```
 Replace `example.uiowa.edu` with the URI of the site you are creating.
-Replace `sitenow` with the name of the profile you are creating the site with, if it is not the SiteNow profile.
+Replace `profile` with the name of the profile you are creating the site with, for example `collegiate` or `sitenow`.

 The following options can also be passed in:
 * `--requester=hawkid` - This is a required field when using the SiteNow profile.
 Use the hawkid of the person who requested the site.